 All 4 methods that we are going to discuss start at the same place.
 You have to start with Apple’s Recovery portal.

 So, first of all, open your web browser and go to https://iforgot.apple.com.
 Here, enter the email ID associated with your locked Apple ID and click on Continue.

 Now, you will see several ways to unlock your Apple ID.
 Let’s check them one by one.

 1) Unlock your Locked Apple ID Using Phone Number

-- If you already had linked your phone number with your Apple ID, it will be the easiest way to regain access.
-Just enter your phone number and click on Continue button.
+- If you already have linked your phone number with your Apple ID, it will be the easiest way to regain access.
+Just enter your phone number and click on the Continue button.

 - Apple will send a password reset notification to all your linked Apple devices where you are signed into iCloud.
 You can reset your Apple ID’s password using this notification.

 - When you receive the Reset Password notification on your Apple device, simply, tap on Allow (on iPhone or iPad) or click Show (on Mac).
 Now, follow the on-screen instructions to reset your Apple ID’s password.

 2) Regain Access to Locked or Disabled Apple ID Using Email